-Join us at Free Spirit Farm for our annual De-Spooking Clinic with Bill Richey of National Mounted Police Services, Inc., and his training buddy P.D. the Police Dog.
+Join us at Free Spirit Farm for our annual De-Spooking Clinic with Bill Richey of National Mounted Police Services, Inc., and his training buddy Radar!

-October 13-14, 2018: National Mounted Police Services De-Spooking Clinic at Free Spirit Farm
+April 20 & 21, 2024: National Mounted Police Services De-Spooking Clinic at Free Spirit Farm!

-Free Spirit Farm is proud to host Bill Richey of National Mounted Police Services, Inc., for another De-Spooking & Mounted Police Training Clinic on October 13-14.
-Stabling and experienced de-spooking riders are also available for hire.
+Free Spirit Farm is proud to host Bill Richey of National Mounted Police Services, Inc., for another De-Spooking & Mounted Police Training Clinic on April 20 & 21, 2024.
+This two day clinic offers learning about the nature of spooking, obstacle and tactical training, and learning how to build confidence in horse and rider.
+Overnight paddocks and experienced de-spooking riders are often available for hire (based on availability and need to be scheduled in advance).
 Breakfast and lunch is included.
 Please be prepared to provide a current Coggins (2yrs) and shot record for participating horses.REGISTER NOW

 To register by mail, please save and print the registration forms that can be found here.
 All forms and deposits can be sent by mail to Free Spirit Farm, 187 Siloam Road, Freehold, NJ, 07728.
-For other questions and more information, please call (732) 637-9686 or email FreeSpiritFarmNJ@gmail.com.
+For other questions and more information, please email [email protected].